| | |

 Potato pancakes on a plate with sour cream

-These potato pancakes are savory cakes with loads of flavor.
+These potato pancakes are savory, crispy cakes with loads of flavor.
 Garlic, onions, and chives add flavor to the potatoes.
 The recipe is easy—just grate the potatoes and onions together, add eggs, breadcrumbs, minced garlic, and chives, and fry them to crispy perfection.
 I recommend a food processor to make prep quick and easy, but a box grater would also work.

-What You’ll Like About This Dish
+What You’ll Like About This Recipe

 Ingredient Notes